Report: Cops moved slowly due to fear dying man may be armed

 WAUKEGAN, Ill.
-(AP) — Suburban Chicago police did not immediately provide medical aide to a mortally wounded man an officer had just shot because they feared that he or his girlfriend could have a gun, according to police reports released this week.
+(AP) — Suburban Chicago police did not immediately provide medical aid to a mortally wounded man an officer had just shot because they feared that he or his girlfriend could have a gun, according to police reports released this week.

 The police reports of the Oct.
 20 shooting were released to the Lake County News-Sun in response to a Freedom of Information Act request.
 Last week, the mother of Marcellis Stinnette filed a lawsuit accusing Waukegan Police officers of letting her son bleed to death in the eight minutes it took for an ambulance to arrive.